guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 Finally, physical objects are represented as meshes.
 In three.js, a `mesh` is composed by a `geometry` and a `material`.
 The first one describes the spaciality of the shape, which means the `vertices` that compone each face of the shape, the `normals` which are the normal vector to each of the faces, and the `uv` coordinates, which represent how a material is mapped to the geometry.
 On the other hand, the `material` represents the visual `shell` of the geometry.

 ## Hello world – Displaying a 3D Cube
-Let's start our web 3D journey by displaying a basic and plain cube.
+Let's start our 3D web journey by displaying a basic and boring cube.
 To do that let's create an HTML canvas with a given id, which can be pointed by our renderer element from three.js.
 You can find the code [here](https://github.com/guillemontecinos/itp-residency-2020-2021/tree/master/three-js/tutorial/code).

 ```html
 <canvas id='c'></canvas>